 On the 16th of April 2016, GlenWyvis Community Benefit Society launched its community share offer to raise £1.5m to build the world’s first distillery to be wholly powered by renewable energy and 100% community owned.

 The record breaking share offer

-A local investment level of £250 within specific postcode areas encouraged the close-knit Highland communities to back their history.
+A local minimum investment level of £250 within the ‘IV’ postcode area encouraged the close-knit Highland communities to back their history.
 Further afield, £750 remained the minimum to attract worldwide participation and help put Dingwall back on the international whisky map.

 The over-riding aim of the distillery is to help regenerate Dingwall by staking its claim as the craft-distilling town of Scotland and attracting many more visitors to the historic market town.
-Job creation and environmental sustainability also formed an integral part of the share offer.
+Job creation and environmental sustainability are also key aspirations for GlenWyvis.

 Second share offer